-Above: Amazon Echo smart speaker, with Alexa.
+Above: One of the smart speakers offered by Amazon, the Echo smart speaker with Alexa.
 Photo by Fabian Hurnaus from Pexels.

 “Alexa, what’s the weather?”
 “Hey Google, play ‘Hamilton’ all over house.”
 “Alexa, raise the temperature 2 degrees.”
 “Hey Google, show ‘The Crown’ on TV.”
 “Alexa, turn up the lights in the den and unlock the front door.”

 Who would have thought when Amazon introduced the first Echo in 2014 that 20 percent of all American Wi-Fi equipped homes would have either the Amazon Echo or Google Home devices installed by 2018?
 These devices are much more than music players, and a new category of devices has been created with Amazon in the lead, Google catching up and Apple way in the rear.

 The devices are connected to your Wi-Fi network and are voice activated.
 While several of the new Amazon Echo models have screens, they do not have keyboards.
 They can also be managed with Apple IOS and Android apps.
 They listen quietly in the background, waiting for you to call out their name—”Alexa” in the case of Amazon, and “Hey Google” in the case of Google.
 There are some privacy concerns with these devices, but that hasn’t stopped millions of consumers buying them.